Amazon KDP has taken the publishing world by storm.

 KDP Select is a program for authors to give Amazon exclusive rights to sell an eBook on the Kindle platform only.
 This means that the author’s eBook will only be available for purchase on Amazon’s Kindle platform, and the author is not able to use another self-publishing platform to distribute their eBook.

 In exchange for exclusive rights to sell the author’s eBook, Amazon provides incentives to the author, such as promotional tools, like Kindle Unlimited, and possibly higher royalty rates.

 If you’re considering enrolling in KDP Select, your enrollment is not indefinite, meaning you can test it out for 90 days.
 KDP Select enrollment lasts for 90 days, which allows authors the option to auto-renew enrollment in KDP Select for another 90 days, or opt out.

-Now that you’re clear on exactly what KDP is, let’s get started.
-In the next section, I’ll quickly go over the two stages: formatting and publishing, before we dive in to the steps.
+Now that you’re clear on exactly what KDP is, let’s get started with the formatting and publishing process.

-#1 – Stage 1: Format your book file using Microsoft Word
+#1 – Format your book file using Microsoft Word

 If you’re an author or writer, chances are that you’re already familiar with using Word.
 If you’re one of the few people that have never used Word before, that’s okay.
 There isn’t a steep learning curve to using the program and you can use Word tutorial videos to get the gist.